The 12 scams of the holiday season

 2. E-card danger

 Everyone with an email address will send these little flash programs.
 Scammers have designed some with malicious code.
 They can install data-leaching programs on your computer and do untold damage.
 Don’t click links in emails unless you know the sender.
 Even then, if it looks a little out of the ordinary, it probably is.
-They may have already fallen victim, and it would be good to let them know.
+The sender may have already fallen victim, and it would be good to let them know.

 3. Fake packages